-Distribution: West side of the Cascades and east along the Columbia River in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and east along the Columbia River in Washington; British Columbia to California.

 Conservation Status: Not of concern

 Glabrous annual, the stems 1-7 dm. long, spreading to erect.

 Leaves trifoliate, petioled; leaflets linear to narrowly oblong, 1-4 cm. long, usually serrulate full length; stipules ovate, lacerate, nearly half as long as the leaflets.